jasoncable/i-can-program-too/manuscript/Chapter12.md

 * Structs can't be used like a base class.
 * A struct cannot be null unless using a nullable variable.

 We will be seeing an example of a struct version of our old British money sample from an earlier chapter.
 It is a good example of what a struct _should_ be used for.
 Structs have traditionally been used to define types that hold a value where you want the implementation to remain hidden.
-We often use structs when representing date/time values and Guids \(globally unique identifiers\).
+We often use structs when representing date/time values and guids \(globally unique identifiers\).
 In our example, we are storing our monetary values as total pence.
 We are not separating out pounds, shillings, and pence.
 If done properly, this should make dealing with this old money amounts fairly easy.

 One interesting thing to note: we are used to instance fields and auto-properties to have their default values set for us.
 This is handled by the implicit default constructor in structs.
 If you have a constructor in a struct it must have parameters and _each_ constructor _must_ initialize the instance fields and auto-properties to a value.
 In classes, instance types such as `int` default to `0` without us having to do anything.
 In a struct, the default constructor does this.
 To make it happen automatically, you should call add `: this()` to your constructor's declaration which will auto-initialize all instance fields and auto-properties.